 About

-I'm Pavel — a systems engineer living in Berlin since 2018.
+I'm a systems engineer living in Berlin since 2018.
 I spend most of my working hours somewhere between the Linux kernel and a Go program misbehaving in production.
-Outside of that, I write here, take apart old mechanical keyboards, and argue politely about database internals on the internet.
+Outside of that I write here, take apart old mechanical keyboards, and argue politely about database internals on the internet.

 Work

 Ten-plus years of backend / infrastructure engineering — mostly at mid-sized European companies that are too small to name-drop and too large to fit in one paragraph.
-Currently consulting independently on high-throughput networking and observability.
+Currently consulting independently on high-throughput networking and observability problems.

 Short timeline